maqnius/compscie-mc/README.md

 ```

 ### Using a config input file
-1. The basic parameters are set in a config file analogue to the previous case but without a `[manual]` section.
++ The basic parameters are set in a config file analogue to the previous case but without a `[manual]` section.
-But instead, it contains sections for each particle type beginngin with `particle_class_*`.
+But instead, it contains sections for each particle type beginning with `particle_class_*`.
 Each class will be collected in the following.

 ```
 [general]
 k_cutoff = 1.0
-sigma_ewald = 1.0
+Sigma_ewald = 1.0
 r_cutoff = 3.0
 box-size = 20.0